hungrimind/.github/profile/README.md

 This is the Hungrimind GitHub where most of the code for everything that comes with [Hungrimind Website](https://www.hungrimind.com).

-Everything Hungrimind produces is built and created by [Tadas Petra](https://github.com/tadaspetra).

-You can find what is currently happening on the [Hungrimind Project Board](https://github.com/orgs/hungrimind/projects/1/views/1)

 Feel free to contribute to any repo, and leave any issues you may be having!

 <!--